gabesteffe/wordle-clone/README.md

 # wordle-clone
-Aclone of the popular browser game Wordle
+A clone of the popular browser game Wordle